Victor-Spichenkoff/million_show/README.md

 - Documentation (UML + Swagger)

-# Biggest Challenges
+# 🚀 Biggest Challenges & Solutions
 - Such a large project come with hundreds of challenges.
 These are the most interesting:
-## Handle multi-lingual pagination
+## 🌍 Handle multi-lingual pagination
-- User has the possibility of change the language, so it was necessary to build a sophisticated system to cache and update properly and individually each page number
+- Built a caching and updating system for page numbers per language
-- There's also a search system, witch improves the complexity
+- Integrated a search system that works with multiple languages

-## Helps System
+## 🎯 Helps System
-- Build a unique system to create random and human-like answer, with a real chance of fail
+- Designed a probabilistic engine to generate human-like answers
+- Added realistic chances of mistakes to simulate the real TV game

-## Points, Ranking, History and Search
+## Points, Ranking, History & Search
 - Build a powerful points system with different kinds of reward:
   - Less helps used = more points
   - Less time used = more points